cscw2015/maverick/Interim/Interim.md

 #####Methodology to evaluate use of e-government

-- in Corpus Christi, used case study approach
+- in Corpus Christi, Texas, used case study approach
 - data included experiences of co-author, interviews with select individuals and archival records

 #####Implementation of e-government in Corpus Christi